 With that said, water rates can vary wildly throughout the Phoenix Metropolitan Area.
-It all comes down to which region you live in and what entity owns the rights to service it.
+This includes plumbing in Cave Creek, Glendale, Scottsdale, Mesa, etc. It all comes down to which region you live in and what entity owns the rights to service it.
 Still, the city-wide numbers are a pretty good baseline.

 Why Were Rates Increased?

 Rates are increasing in order to account for shrinkage in the Colorado River, which is one of the major sources for water in Phoenix.
 The rate increase is intended to pay for infrastructure costs that will redirect water from other sources to regions that previously relied on the Colorado River.